ravi4ram/Satellite-Tracker/README.md

     *  If celestrak.com does not return TLEs (for whatever reason), program will now skip tracing those satellites instead of reporting errors.

 * [06Dec2020]
     1. Included additional satellites [ 'RISAT-2BR2', 'HYSIS', 'PRATHAM' ] name and id into the list.

+* [21Apr2023]
+    1. Celestrak error code changed from 'No TLE found' to 'No GP data found'.
+Code modified to accommodate both codes.

 ## To-do list
 * This initial version is ISRO specific and could be modified to fit other agencies.